Code-Institute-Submissions/Ion71229-Milestone-1_SepResub/README.md

 - When submitting the contact us form by pressing the submit button it brings you to another page and error 501 comes up on the screen.

 # Deployment
-## Publishing
 'GitHub Pages' was used for publishing the website.
 The procedure was as follows:

+# Publising
 1. Login to the [GitHub](https://github.com/) website.
 2. On the left side of your screen, you can find a summary of all your repositories.
 [Here is mine.](https://github.com/Ion71229/Milestone-1)
 3. You can find a ribbon on the top of your screen.
 In the ribbon, click on 'Settings'.
 4. In the selection menu on the left side of your screen, click on 'Pages'.
 5. Beneath 'Source' you will find a small pull-down menu.